 People make some exciting memories on their patios in summers and neglect taking care of the same space during winters.
-It is the most common mistake that people make in the winters.
+It is the most common mistake that people make in the winter.

-Just like humans, winters can be hard on your patio.
+Just like humans, winters can be brutal on your patio.
 The frigid temperature can deteriorate your deck and lead to cracks and crumbles on the floor.
-The best way to prevent your patio in winters is to install it with concrete floorings or epoxy floor coatings.
+The best way to prevent your patio in winters is to install concrete floorings or epoxy floor coatings.
 These floor coatings are very durable and can withstand fluctuation in temperatures without getting chipped and cracked.

 Tips to protect your patio floor coatings